 As he worked to create Neurohacker Collective, Daniel was simultaneously the academic dean for a college of mind-body medicine and consulted for a host of functional, integrative physicians and medical clinics to help find novel solutions for complex cases.
 He created and ran a think tank developing complex systems solutions for environmental and social issues, and directed a transdisciplinary group of scholars on a philosophy of mind project addressing core questions of the mind-brain interface and what he calls “an axiomatic reformulation for the epistemology of neuroscience.”

-And he's guinea-pigged extensively with psychedelics, nootropics, meditation, depth psychology, and a plethora of other tools for evolving states and stages of consciousness and evolving the human experience.
+And he's guinea-pigged extensively with psychedelics, nootropics, meditation, depth psychology, and a plethora of other tools for advancing states and stages of consciousness and evolving the human experience.

 Ultimately, Daniel focuses on bringing together scientific research on each individual mechanism and pathway supporting cognitive development and integrating them into a whole-systems view, a complex framework of integrative neuroscience that focused for many years on creating one of the best nootropic stacks ever made.

-During our podcast, Daniel describes how many “smart drugs” work by artificially increasing one chemical in the brain by overriding its natural function.
-Problem is, this can cause depletion or neglect of other things, causing imbalances and negative consequences like dependency or a post-smart drug “crash.”
+During our podcast, Daniel describes how many smart drugs work by artificially increasing one chemical in the brain by overriding its natural function.
+Problem is, this can cause depletion or neglect of other things, resulting in imbalances and negative consequences like dependency or a post-smart drug “crash.”

-This is because cognitive capacity is a nuanced relationship that involves many variables.
-Optimizing for one variable of cognitive function at the expense of other critical ones doesn't really bestow comprehensive enhancement of human capability.
-For instance, having cognitive drive without the ability to focus well could result in you leaping into your office in a post-smart-drug-infused craze and churning out a hundred tiny multi-tasks like a keyboarded berserker…without actually accomplishing anything deep or meaningful or truly productive.
+Because cognitive capacity is a nuanced relationship that involves many variables, optimizing for one variable of cognitive function at the expense of other critical ones doesn't really bestow comprehensive enhancement of human capability.
+Having cognitive drive without the ability to focus well could result in you leaping into your office in a craze and churning out a hundred tiny multi-tasks like a keyboarded berserker… without actually accomplishing anything deep, meaningful, or truly productive.

-In other words, as he designed the capsules that I swallowed in Bag #1 and Bag #2, Daniel's goal was to support the body’s endogenous neurochemical production and regulatory processes, rather than creating fake, temporary, exogenous brain overrides.
+In other words, as Daniel designed the capsules that I swallowed in Bag #1 and Bag #2, his goal was to support the body’s endogenous neurochemical production and regulatory processes, rather than creating fake, temporary, exogenous brain overrides.

-Take IQ, for example—also known as “Intelligence Quotient”
+Take IQ, for example — also known as the “Intelligence Quotient”

 Recent research suggests that the notion of a single intelligence quotient vastly oversimplifies intelligence, which is in fact composed of various aspects of what is called “multiple intelligences,” such as verbal intelligence, problem-solving, spatial reasoning, etc.